micovery/apigee-jsonata/README.md

 ### Using in Apigee

-In order to use the library in an Apigee JavaScript policy, you must refer have the library included using the `<IncludeURL>` element.
+In order to use the library in an Apigee JavaScript policy, you must refer to the library using the `<IncludeURL>` element.

 Here is an example JavaScript policy: